ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 >       - In "Source"
 >         - Select `enter custom sequence` from drop down
 >         - "Enter custom 3' adapter name": name it whatever you'd like
->         - "Enter custom 3' adapter sequence": AGATCGGAAGAG
+>         - "Enter custom 3' adapter sequence": AGATCGGAAGAGCACACGTCTGAACTCCAGTCA
+>   - cut bases from from reads before adapter trimming: 1
 > - In "Read 2 Options"
 >   - 3' (End) Adapters, this is where you would input the adapter sequence for read 1
 >     - <i class="fas fa-plus"></i> Insert 3' (End) Adapters
 >       - In "Source"
 >         - Select `enter custom sequence` from drop down
 >         - "Enter custom 3' adapter name": name it whatever you'd like
->         - "Enter custom 3' adapter sequence": AGATCGGAAGAG
+>         - "Enter custom 3' adapter sequence": AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT
+>   - cut bases from the second read in each pair: 1
 > - In "Filter Options"
 >   - Minimum length (R1): 20
 > - In "Read Modification Options